PennyLaneAI/pennylane-qiskit/doc/index.rst

 Devices
 ~~~~~~~

-Currently, there are seven different devices available:
+The following devices are available:

 .. title-card::
     :name: 'qiskit.aer'